ea-czech-republic/efektivnialtruismus.cz/README.md

 # effectivethesis.com

-This is a repository for page of effectivethesis.com
+This is a repository for a website of effectivethesis.com

 # Development
 Use `docker-compose`: